-(q) Industry segment - In accordance with SFAS 131 (as amended), "Disclosures about Segments of an Enterprise and Related Information (as amended)" a company is required to disclose selected financial information and other related information about its operating segments.
-Operating segments are components of an enterprise that engage in separately identifiable business activities from the Company's main operations and for which separate financial information is maintained.
+- (q) Industry segment In accordance with SFAS 131 (as amended), "Disclosures about Segments of an Enterprise and Related Information (as amended)" a company is required to disclose selected financial information and other related information about its operating segments.
+Operating segments are components of an enterprise that engage in separately identifiable business activities from the Company's main operations and for which separate financial information is maintained. - (1) Significant Accounting Policies: (continued)

 The Company considers its research and development to be a segment, as the research is for product lines separable from the Company's main line of business.
 As of December 31, 2008 and 2007, expenses related to this segment were \$282,441 and \$321,089, respectively.
-As of the years ended December 31, 2008 and 2007, the research and development segment had a total of \$175,908 of assets at cost and \$52,285 and \$33,457 of related accumulated depreciation, respectively.
+As of the years ended December 31, 2008 and 2007, the research and development segment had a total of \$98,969 and \$175,908 of assets at cost and \$34,692 and \$33,457 of related accumulated depreciation, respectively.
 These assets are amortized to research and development expense over their estimated useful lives, ranging from five to seven years.

-(r) Share Based Payments - The Company has adopted Financial Accounting Standards Board (FASB) Statement 123R, Share Based Payments, Revised (SFAS 123R) and the related FASB Staff Positions (FSPs) effective January 1, 2006.
-The valuation of share based payments for the years ended December 31, 2008 and 2007 were in compliance with the above guidance.
+- (r) Share Based Payments The Company has adopted Financial Accounting Standards Board (FASB) Statement 123R, Share Based Payments, Revised (SFAS 123R) and the related FASB Staff Positions (FSPs) effective January 1, 2006.
+The valuation of share based payments for the years ended December 31, 2008 and 2007 were in compliance with the above guidance. - (s) Correction of an Error in Previously Issued Financial Statements For the year ended December 31, 2007, as originally filed, the classification of impairment loss was not included in loss from operations.
+The prior statements were not amended, as management considered the financial impact, if any, the reclassification might have had on the users of the issued financial statements and determined the effects on presentation to be immaterial.